tc39/proposal-temporal/docs/monthday.md

 This method creates a new `Temporal.MonthDay` which is a copy of `monthDay`, but any properties present on `monthDayLike` override the ones already present on `monthDay`.

-The disambiguation parameter tells what should happen when out-of-range values are given or when the result would be an invalid month-day combination, such as "June 31":
+The `overflow` option tells what should happen when out-of-range values are given or when the result would be an invalid month-day combination, such as "June 31":
 - In `constrain` mode (the default), any out-of-range values are clamped to the nearest in-range value, so June 31 would become June 30.
 - In `reject` mode, the presence of out-of-range values will cause the constructor to throw a `RangeError`.